 In 2001, Gerard was appointed Service Manager with responsibility for the organisation’s strategy for youth services, staff development and volunteering.
 In 2002, he took responsibility for child protection and sex offenders strategy.

 In 2012, Gerard was appointed as Head of Operations with responsibility for all of Apex services and operations including health and safety and workforce development and planning.
+In 2022 this wide ranging role was split and Gerard took on the role of Director of Development and Skills, working closely with the new Director of Operations.
+Gerard leads the organisation’s ABC Skills Academy model.
 As a member of the Corporate Management Team he contributes to the governance and strategic direction of the organisation.

 Outwith Apex, Gerard has been a member of Fife Children’s Panel since 1993, Chair of Fife Children’s Panel 2001-2010 and national Children’s Panel Chair 2007-2010.